gonzabio/Thesis/README.md

 - What is the most lethal threat combination?
 - What threats occur together the most?
 - Is there a relationship between threat status and endangerment level (i.e. most critically endangered amphibians have chytrid fungus)?
+- By plotting threats on a map by species range, what insights can we infer?
+(GIS component)

 Three main folders:
 (1) Code: scripting docs